EOSIO/eos/docs/02_cleos/02_how-to-guides/how-to-get-account-information.md

 cleos get account ACCOUNT_NAME
 ```

-You should be see something like below:
+This should produce similar output as below:

 ```console
 created: 2018-06-01T12:00:00.000